ZhenyingZhu/StudyNotes/AIAndData.md

 - But it can go in circles
 - use Opus 4.6 can be better
 - GPT 5.5 is also good
+- How to prevent AI running in loops

 ### Model difference